-Show your commitment to the value of the American Evaluation Association and help to shape its future!
-This year we will elect three Board members-at-large and a President-elect and a Treasurer.
+Show your commitment to the American Evaluation Association and help to shape its future!
+This year we will elect three Board members-at-large and a President-elect.
 You may nominate yourself or someone else.
 Nominating candidates for office is a valuable service to the Association and your thoughtful participation in this process will be greatly appreciated.

-When reviewing nominations for candidates, the Leadership Team considers the following information:
+When reviewing nominations for candidates, the Leadership Priority Area Team considers the following information:

 - The individual's previous service to AEA and leadership in AEA,